 Journal of Film & Video

-Official Publication of the University Film & Video Association
+Official Journal of the University Film & Video Association

 Announcement: The UFVA has opened a home office.
 Members seeking information about accessing the UFVA web site and job postings may contact the home office by email at email@example.com.